usnistgov/800-63-3/sp800-63a/sec4_ial.md

 11. In the event a CSP ceases to conduct identity proofing and enrollment processes, the CSP SHALL be responsible for fully disposing of or destroying any sensitive data including PII, or its protection from unauthorized access for the duration of retention.

-12. Regardless of whether the CSP is an agency or private sector provider, the following requirements apply to the agency offering or using the proofing service:
+<a name="4.2-r12"></a> 12.
+Regardless of whether the CSP is an agency or private sector provider, the following requirements apply to the agency offering or using the proofing service:

 	a.
 The agency SHALL consult with their Senior Agency Official for Privacy (SAOP) to conduct an analysis to determine whether the collection of PII to conduct identity proofing triggers the requirements of the Privacy Act.
 	b.
 The agency SHALL publish a System of Records Notice (SORN) to cover such collection, as applicable.
 	c.
 The agency SHALL consult with their SAOP to conduct an analysis to determine whether the collection of PII to conduct identity proofing triggers the requirements of the E-Government Act of 2002.
 	d.
 The agency SHALL publish a Privacy Impact Assessment (PIA) to cover such collection, as applicable.

+<a name="4.2-r13"></a>
 13. The CSP SHOULD NOT collect the SSN unless it is necessary for performing identity resolution and cannot be accomplished by collection of another attribute or combination of attributes.

 ### 4.3.
 Identity Assurance Level 1